cducsdcse/cse15l-lab-reports/lab-report-6-week-9.md

 ![Image](lab7-screenshots/corrected.png)

-* The [second student submission](https://github.com/ucsd-cse15l-f22/list-methods-compile-error) has a syntax error of a missing semicolon, which should cause a compule error.
+* The [second student submission](https://github.com/ucsd-cse15l-f22/list-methods-compile-error) has a **syntax error** of a missing semicolon, which should cause a compule error.
 Below is the screenshot of its grade report.
 Notice that it only received one point for **containing ListExamples.java file**, but did not receive any other points since there is a **compile error** and the grading script exited right after it had failed to compile.

 ![Image](lab7-screenshots/syntax.png)

-* The [third student submission](https://github.com/ucsd-cse15l-f22/list-methods-filename) has a great implementation saved in a file with wrong name.
+* The [third student submission](https://github.com/ucsd-cse15l-f22/list-methods-filename) has a great implementation **saved in a file with wrong name**.
 Below is the screenshot of its grade report.
 Notice that it received **0/3 points**, since my grading script **checks for the existence of the file ListExamples.java** and then check for other aspects.

 ![Image](lab7-screenshots/name.png)